SpecialKO/SKIF_launch_configs/README.md

 ## Examples

-This example defines an intro skip option for the Steam copy of [Mirror's Edge](https://steamdb.info/app/17410/) as well as two custom launch options for [Helltaker](https://steamdb.info/app/1289310/).
+This example defines an intro skip option for the Steam copy of [Mirror's Edge](https://steamdb.info/app/17410/) as well as two custom launch options for [Half-Life 2](https://steamdb.info/app/220/).

 ```json
 {